privatejava/encoins-tools/INSTALL.md

 tmux kill-session -t encoins-relay
 ```

 14. Create a Cardano wallet for your relayer.
 You can use any browser wallet interface to do so.
-Go to ```mainnet/wallets``` directory and edit the mnemonic phrase in ```wallet-example.json``` file to your wallet mnemonics.
+Go to ```mainnet/wallets``` folder and edit the mnemonic phrase in ```wallet-example.json``` file to your wallet mnemonics.
 Save as "wallet.json".
 ```bash
 cd $ENCOINS_TOOLS_PATH/mainnet/wallets
 nano wallet.json
 ```

+15. Add your relay's IP or URL to the config file.
+Go to ```mainnet/apps/encoins``` folder and edit ```relay-config.json``` file by changing the `delegation_ip` field to something like `http://1.2.3.4` (insert your relay's IP).

-15. Deposit 20-30 tADA into your backend wallet address.
+16. Deposit 20-30 tADA into your backend wallet address.

-16. Make sure to open port 3000 on your relay machine.
+17. Make sure to open port 3000 on your relay machine.
 You will not be able to receive user requests otherwise.

 Now you are ready to run the ENCOINS Relay!